connecting

 Below are links to organizations and projects contributing so much to the renaissance of Cambodia.

-Cambodian Living Arts (CLA) founded by Arn Chorn Pond working to revive traditional Cambodian music.
+Cambodian Living Arts (CLA) founded by Arn Chorn Pond, dedicated to the revivial of traditional Cambodian music.
 The story of Arn’s life was documented in the film The Flute Player – a powerful and emotional story dealing with devastating effects of war and the former Khmer Rouge campaign when nearly all the country’s artists and musicians were killed.

 Learn more: https://www.cambodianlivingarts.org/en/